WordPress/media-corps-group-issue-tracker/README.md

 # WordPress Media Corps Project Tracker
 The WordPress Media Corps is a new experimental project that aims to enable independent WordPress marketers and media members to produce excellent quality content with less time and effort.
+We use [this GitHub board](https://github.com/orgs/WordPress/projects/208) to track work and tasks for this project.

 **What does this look like in practice?**